 - Could chafe the top of the ankle

-If Topo is your trail running shoe of choice, the Topo Performance Gaiter is an easy addition to your next pair of fresh kicks.
+If you prefer Topo trail running shoes, the Topo Performance Gaiter is an easy addition to your next pair of fresh kicks.
 These gaiters include three hooks — two in the back and one in the front — that attach to the built-in loops on all Topo trail running shoes.

 They’re easy to put on and take off without any underfoot straps, and you don’t need to take your shoes off to do so.
 Along with the hook attachments, the gaiters wrap around the top of the shoe and secure in place with an overlapping hook-and-loop closure.
 The design does a great job of keeping dirt and debris from getting inside the shoe.
 The gaiter fabric doesn’t have a ton of stretch, and once they’re in place, they don’t budge.
 The fabric is thick and durable, yet it still breathes well.

-We learned the hard way that these gaiters could chafe if you don’t wear socks underneath them.
+We learned the hard way that these gaiters can and will chafe if you don’t wear socks underneath them.
 They’re minimalist enough that it’s easy to forget they’re on — until you’re losing skin where the thick seams overlap.
 It’s an easy fix if you wear running socks that reach above the top of the gaiter, so we’re still big fans.

 Material: Stretch nylon/polyester trim

-Shop the Topo Performance GaiterBest Budget: Dirty Girl Gaiters ($23)
+Shop the Topo Performance GaiterBest Budget Running Gaiters: Dirty Girl Gaiters ($23)

 - Lightweight